dpennebacker/dpennebacker.github.io/_pages/about.md

 Meet The Teacher Night - 2020/2021
 ======

 This year we'll be doing things a bit different.
 Unfortately I can't make the schedule night in person/digitally.
 In an effort to inform parents and provide an "in-person" night, I've created videos for each of my 4 courses this year.
-On 9/30 at 7pm, please use my zoom invitation below my videos to join.
-It will be an open time for parents to come in and "meet" me in person and ask specific questions about the courses.
+Those videos are all listed below and have one for each class I teach.
+On 9/30 at 7pm, please use my zoom invitation that was sent to you to join the session.
+It will be an open time for parents to come in and "meet" me in person and ask additional questions about the courses.
 Thank you!
 <hr/>

 <h2>AP Computer Science Principles (Period 1 and 7/8)</h2>